The Man Who Had Everything and Felt Nothing — Modern Paraphrase | fresh.bible

 And here's the part that should stop you cold:

-"I became greater than anyone who had ever been in before me.
-And through all of it, my stayed with me.
+"I became greater than anyone who had ever been in Jerusalem before me.
+And through all of it, my wisdom stayed with me.
 Whatever my eyes wanted, I gave them.
 Whatever pleasure my heart craved, I didn't hold back.
 I enjoyed my work — that was the one reward I got from all my effort.

 Then I stepped back and looked at everything my hands had built, everything I'd poured myself into — and it was all meaningless.
 Chasing the wind.
 There was nothing of lasting value to be gained under the sun."

 This is a man who had unlimited access to everything — and said it wasn't enough.
 He's not saying it from poverty or bitterness.
 He's saying it from the top.
 Think about that.
-We spend our lives thinking, "If I could just get to that level, I'd be satisfied."
-Solomon got there.
+We spend our lives thinking, "If I could just get to that level, I'd be satisfied." got there.
 He had the corner office of corner offices.
 And he looked around and said: there's nothing here.

 If the person who had everything tells you it's empty, maybe it's worth listening.

-So Solomon pivoted.
+So pivoted.
 If pleasure and achievement don't deliver, what about itself?
 Surely being smart and living well counts for something:

-I saw that has an advantage over foolishness — the same way light has an advantage over darkness.
+I saw that wisdom has an advantage over foolishness — the same way light has an advantage over darkness.
 The wise person sees where they're going; the fool stumbles in the dark."

 That sounds promising.
 But then came the gut punch: